Skip to main content

 The course of study should take into consideration: (1) required courses; (2) required teaching experience; (3) courses that would assist in passing the oral and written qualifying examinations and formal defense of a dissertation, (4) courses that provide expertise in public health research and practice, and (5) required field practicums.

-It is expected that all students will have at least a Master’s degree in a relevant field (which could include an MPH or MS in health, nursing, and sociology, as well as Masters Degrees in fields such as international relations, economics, and health administration; medical and other doctoral level health degrees are qualified preparatory degrees), but some students may have to take additional coursework or obtain pre-requisite competencies in public health fields such as epidemiology and biostatistics.
+It is expected that all students will have at least a master’s degree in a relevant field (which could include an Master of Public Health or Master of Science in health, nursing,and sociology, as well as masters degrees in fields such as international relations, economics, and health administration; medical and other doctoral level health degrees are qualified preparatory degrees), but some students may have to take additional coursework or obtain pre-requisite competencies in public health fields such as epidemiology and biostatistics.

 Candidates should have completed the equivalent of one year of epidemiology course work as well as at least one semester of biostatistics and one each semester of data analysis and study design.
 Appropriate courses are available at SDSU for completion through Extended Studies or during summer terms (if available).
 The JDP does not pay for summer fees or tuition, however.

-Although students may be taking courses on only one campus in a particular semester/quarter, they must be enroll at SDSU every semester (UCSD enrollment is only required under special circumstances).
+Although students may be taking courses on only one campus in a particular semester/quarter, they must be enroll at SDSU every semester (UC San Diego enrollment is only required under special circumstances).
 See Registration Information drawer in the General Manual.

 Year One